mhamzaib/libplayground-randhasher/README.md

 Missed a few updates between 29-30 may

 31-5-24: Added generator to remove redundancy

-2-2-2024: Added exception handling for generator
+2-6-2024: Added exception handling for generator

+3-6-2024: Started working on tests, using pytest (failed)